 Mr. Tan Cher Liang is an independent non-executive chairman of Vibrant Group Limited, and an independent director of Kingsmen Creatives Limited, Wilton Resources Corporation Limited and Ezra Holdings Limited, which are public listed companies.
-Mr. Tan Cher Liang is also an advisor of Boardroom Limited, a trustee of Kwan Im Thong Hood Cho Temple and a director of D S Lee Foundation, EtonHouse Community Fund Ltd and Children's Charities Association.
+Mr. Tan Cher Liang is also a Trustee of Kwan Im Thong Hood Cho Temple and a Director of D S Lee Foundation, EtonHouse Community Fund Ltd and Children's Charities Association.

-Dr. Lim Boh Soon is an independent director of OUE Commercial REIT Management Pte Ltd, the manager of OUE Commercial Real Estate Investment Trust, which is publicly listed.
-Dr. Lim Boh Soon is also an independent director of Tomi Environmental Solutions Inc and a director of Arise Asset Management Pte Ltd. In the preceding 3 years, he was independent director of CSE Global Limited, AcrossAsia Limited, Auric Pacific Group Limited and SMTrack Berhad; all of which are public listed companies.
+Dr. Lim Boh Soon is an independent director of Tomi Environmental Solutions Inc and a director of Arise Asset Management Pte Ltd. In the preceding 3 years, he was an independent director of CSE Global Limited and AcrossAsia Limited; all of which are public listed companies.
+Dr. Lim was also an independent director of OUE Commercial REIT Management Pte Ltd, the manager of OUE Commercial Real Estate Investment Trust, which is publicly listed.

 Mr. Richard Tan Kheng Swee is a partner of RHTLaw Taylor Wessing LLP, a Singapore law firm.
 He is also an independent director of Sysma Holdings Limited which is a public listed company.
-In the preceding 3 years, he was independent director of Mirach Energy Limited, 8Telecom International Holdings Co.
-Ltd, Dapai International Holdings Co., Ltd and Hu An Cable Holdings Ltd; all of which are public listed companies.
+In the preceding 3 years, he was independent director of Mirach Energy Limited and 8Telecom International Holdings Co.
+Ltd; both of which are public listed companies.

 Mr. Ron Sim Chye Hock is the chairman and chief executive officer of V3 Group Limited, a brand creator and developer and an Asian luxury group in the lifestyle and wellness markets.
 He is also the vice chairman, non-executive director of Perennial Real Estate Holdings Limited which is a public listed company.
-In the preceding 3 years, he was chairman and chief executive officer of OSIM International Pte Ltd.